orientechnologies/orientdb-docs/ee/Enterprise-Edition.md

 ### Installation

-The installation procedure is the same as for the [Community Edition](../gettingstarted/Tutorial-Installation.md) just use the package you downloaded after registering on the web site.
+Enterprise Edition is an additional package which can be installed in the [Community Edition](../gettingstarted/Tutorial-Installation.md).
+Download the Enterprise package after registering on the web site and install it in the `${ORIENTDB_HOME}/plugins` folder.

 At run-time, the Enterprise edition logs this message: